Jimmy White: 2003–2009

-At the invitational 2003 Masters, White secured a first round win against Ebdon, coming back from 15 down to win 65.
-He could not progress any further as he exited the tournament at the quarter-final stage with a 46 loss to Hendry.
-In the first round of the 2003 World Championship, White recorded just his second match win in a ranking event of the 2002–03 season with a 106 win over Wattana, but was then defeated 1113 by Lee in his next match.
-Despite his second-round exit, White retained his place in the top 16.
+At the invitational 2003 Masters, White secured a first round win against Ebdon, coming back from 1–5 down to win 6–5.
+He could not progress any further as he exited the tournament at the quarter-final stage with a 4–6 loss to Hendry.
+In the first round of the 2003 World Championship, White recorded just his second match win in a ranking event of the 2002–03 season with a 10–6 win over Wattana, but was then defeated 11–13 by Lee in his next match.
+White retained his place in the top 16.

 In the 2003–04 season, White showed some return to form.
-After reaching the semi-finals of the 2003 UK Championship in November 2003 (where he lost 79 to Matthew Stevens), White defeated Neil Robertson, Hendry and Ebdon to reach the semi-finals of the 2004 Masters – where he lost against O'Sullivan 46.
+After reaching the semi-finals of the 2003 UK Championship in November (where he lost 7–9 to Matthew Stevens), White defeated Neil Robertson, Hendry and Ebdon to reach the semi-finals of the 2004 Masters – where he lost against O'Sullivan 4–6.
 White followed this up with further victories over Hendry and Robertson en route to the final of the European Open in Malta, but was beaten 3–9 by Stephen Maguire.
 His tenth ranking event title came in April 2004, when White defeated Shaun Murphy, Parrott, Ian McCulloch, Ebdon and Paul Hunter to win the Players Championship in Glasgow.
 This sealed his first ranking title since 1992 and pushed White back into the top 10 of the world rankings.
 His season concluded in the first round of the 2004 World Championship, where he was knocked out of the tournament by qualifier Barry Pinches 810.